cristoper/shelfcache/README.rst

 and multiprocess-safe key-value caching store on top of the standard library's `shelve module <https://docs.python.org/3/library/shelve.html>`_.

 It also includes a wrapper around `requests.get()` (a popular HTTP library for Python) which transparently handles retrieving resources from the cache, validating them (respecting the Cache-Control header), re-fetching stale resources including using etag and last-modified headers when possible, and updating cached resources.

-If caching HTTP requests is your main objective, then consider the CacheControl_ package instead which is more flexible and better tested.
+But if caching HTTP requests is your main objective, then consider the CacheControl_ package instead which is more flexible and better tested.

 The package include three modules: